psanders240/suricata/doc/userguide/capture-hardware/napatech.rst

 	$ make install-full

 Now edit the suricata.yaml file to configure the maximum number of streams to use.
-If you plan on using the load distribution (RSS - like) feature in the Napatech accelerator, then the list should contain the same number of streams as host buffers defined in ntservice.ini::
+If you plan on using the load distribution (RSS) feature in the Napatech accelerator, then the list should contain the same number of streams as host buffers defined in ntservice.ini::

 	Napatech: